With the outbreak officially declared an emergency, it’s time to explore methods of monkeypox disinfection.

 Conclusion — Monkeypox Disinfection

-There is still quite a bit we don’t know about how monkeypox is transmitted, but due to our history with similar viruses, it would be unwise to not take every precaution we can to help stop potential infections.
-Autonomous UV-C provides a safe and effective means for monkeypox disinfection, and we here at OhmniLabs are proud to join in the fight to help mitigate the spread of this disease.
+There is still quite a bit we don’t know about how monkeypox is transmitted, but due to our history with similar viruses, it would be unwise to not take every precaution we can.
+Autonomous UV-C provides a safe and effective means for monkeypox disinfection, and we here at OhmniLabs are proud to help in the effort.